- Give

 JBU is the longest-standing counseling program in Arkansas and takes an integrative approach to counseling/psychology and faith/theology within a professional and ethical framework.

-Community Counseling Clinic
+Community Counseling Clinics

 JBU operates two Community Counseling Clinics (Siloam Springs & Little Rock) that provide low-cost or no-cost counseling to those in need.
 The clinics are training sites that allow counseling students to practice their clinical skills under the supervision of licensed faculty members.